 EKG Rhythm Cheat Sheet

-A beginner-friendly EKG rhythm guide for nursing students, medical students, allied health learners, and anyone learning how to recognize common heart rhythms quickly.
+A beginner-friendly EKG rhythm guide for nursing students, medical students, allied health learners, EMT students, and anyone learning how to recognize common heart rhythms quickly.

 Why learning EKG rhythms matters